RachanSaini/single-page-website/README.md

-This is a frontend personal project built for a company called Turban King.
-They provide Turban tying services.
+This is a frontend personal project built.
 The project follows modern frontend development best practices, ensuring high performance, responsive design, and a smooth user experience.

 ## 🚀 Live Demo

-Hosted on Vercel: Live URL (Replace with actual link after deployment)
+**Hosted on Vercel:** Live URL (Replace with actual link after deployment)

 ## 📌 Features